dgiese/dustcloud/README.md

 Yes, there is a telegram channel. https://t.me/joinchat/Fl7Mm0iEV7Pgf9ngDyly-g

-If you do not want to use telegram, you can use the following channel: https://matrix.to/#/#dustcloud:matrix.org
+If you do not want to use telegram, you can use the following channel: https://matrix.to/#/#dustcloud:matrix.org or our IRC-Channel `#dustcloudproject` on [Freenode](https://freenode.net/), which is bridged to tthe matrix channel.

-We are communicating announcements over both channels.
+We are communicating announcements over all channels.

 Please inform yourself in the forums and with the howtos before you post in this channel.
 Otherwise your message is very likely to be ignored.